The suspended free loop space of a symmetric space: Rank one symmetric spaces

 \section{Rank one symmetric spaces}

-We will now assume that $\MM$ {\em is isotropic}, so that the isometry group of $\MM$ acts transitively on the total space of the unit sphere bundle of the tangent bundle.

-The isotropy condition is quite constraining.
+We will now assume that $\MM$ is {\em isotropic} (definition \ref{def:isotropic}).
+This condition is quite constraining.
 It is equivalent to requiring that the symmetric space has rank one.
-According to \cite{Wolf} 8.12.2 this class includes spheres, complex and quaternionic projective spaces and the Cayley projective plane, but no other compact, simply connected spaces.
+According to \cite{Wolf}, 8.12.2 this class includes spheres, complex and quaternionic projective spaces and the Cayley projective plane, but no other compact, simply connected symmetric spaces.

-Because of the isotropy condition, the simple geodesics form one critical submanifold $N_1$, all with the same energy $e$.
-The other critical submanifolds will all have energy $n^2 e$ for some natural number $n$, and consist of geodesics $N_n$ obtained by running through a simple geodesic exactly $n$ times.

 Let $\GG$ be the isometry group of $M$.
 Since we are assuming isotropy, it acts transitively on set of pairs $(p,v)$ where $p\in \MM$, and $v\in T_p\MM$.
-It follows that $\GG$ acts transitively on the simple geodesics.
+It follows that $\GG$ acts transitively on the primitive geodesics.
 Such a geodesic has no self intersections (since the tangent vector field along $\gamma$ is the restriction of a Killing vector field on $\MM$).
-So the space of simple geodesics can be identified as a homogeneous space $\GG /\HH$ where $\HH$ is the subgroup of $\GG$ that fixes $\gamma$ pointwise.
+So the space of primitive geodesics can be identified as a homogeneous space $\GG /\HH$ where $\HH$ is the subgroup of $\GG$ that fixes $\gamma$ pointwise.

-In particular, all geodesics are closed, and all simple closed geodesics have the same length.
+In particular, all geodesics are closed, and all primitive closed geodesics have the same length.
 Let us normalize the metric on $\MM$, so that they have length one.
-We see that we can also think of the space of simple geodesics as the unit sphere bundle of the tangent bundle of $\MM$.
+We see that we can also think of the space of primitive closed geodesics as the unit sphere bundle of the tangent bundle of $\MM$.

-We take a close look at the three non-sphere types of compact, simply connected, globally symmetric spaces.
+We take a close look at the three non-sphere types of compact, simply connected, symmetric spaces.
 We will consider all representations as representations over the real numbers.
-The dimension of a representation will thus mean its dimension over $\RR$.
+The dimension of a representation will thus mean its real dimension.